zacode11/political-issue-search/README.md

 # Politician Stance Search Engine
 Our search engine is geared towards people who are interested in politics and want to view the stances of politicians on various issues, such as education, healthcare, and economic policy.
 This search engine can also help independent and undecided voters determine which candidates align with their stances and opinions.

+This project provides a python API, a web application, and a command line interface.

 Candidates can be found for Congressional elections, statewide elections (gubernatorial and senate), and presidential.
 You can type in anything related to politics and elections and it will show up.
 Here are some examples for search suggestions:
 1. "Illinois education"